 God is speaking:

-We are going to go back to the New Testament and look at Romans 6:1, and verses 16-19.
+We are going to go back to the New Testament and look at Romans 6 and a couple of verses there.

 Romans 6:1-2 What shall we say then?
 Shall we continue in sin, that grace may abound?
 God forbid [or certainly not].